Fox's Book of Martyrs

 before had I suffered so much from fear in traversing the streets of Ava.
 The

-faithful Moung Ing and a Bengalee servant, who
+premises to our faithful Moung Ing and a Bengalee servant, who continued with

-continued with us, (though we were unable to pay his wages,) I took leave, as I
+us, (though we were unable to pay his wages,) I took leave, as I then thought

 "The